remynan/Open-Desk-Pet/README.md

 ## Known Limitations

 - The primary tested release target is macOS Apple Silicon.
+Windows is supported with a bundled installer; report issues if something does not work on your setup.
 - First launch requires an internet connection unless you provide a local model file.
 - Response speed depends on your chip, memory pressure, and selected model.
 - Coding-agent reactions depend on each tool's integration behavior and may vary by version.